huiwenhw/huiwenhw.github.io/_posts/2017-03-24-Settingup.md

 ---
 layout: post
-title: Setting up site using Jekyll & Github pages
+title: Creating your own website with Jekyll
 categories: normal
 ---

+Hello peopleee!
+I created this website using Jekyll and Github pages, so I'm gonna write a simple tutorial on how to set it up (:

-I'm assuming that you know Git, Github & Github pages!
-If you don't, [here's](http://jmcglone.com/guides/github-pages/) a pretty good site to get you started (:
+If you don't know Git, Github & Github pages, [here's](http://jmcglone.com/guides/github-pages/) a pretty good site to get you started!

-Soo let's start!!
-There're a few things we need to do:
+Basically, we need to:
 1. Create a github page
 2. Set up Jekyll
 3. Add HTTPS to our site (Won't be touching on it in this post)

 P.S.
-I like to use the terminal, so everything's done in cli.
+I like to use the terminal, so everything's done in command--line.

 ### 1. Create a [github page](https://pages.github.com/)
-1. Create a github repo, with the repo name as username.github.io (mine's huiwenhw.github.io)
+1. Create a github repository, with the repo name as username.github.io (mine's huiwenhw.github.io)
-2. Clone the repository
+2. Clone the repository on your local machine
 ```
 $ git clone https://github.com/username/username.github.io
 ```